Blinken set to see Israelis, Arabs wary about Iran, Ukraine

 Those three countries normalized relations with Israel in 2020 in the so-called Abraham Accords brokered by the Trump administration.

-Israel’s Foreign Ministry said in an announcement Saturday that Egypt, the first Arab state to recognize Israel, will send representatives to the gathering to be held at a kibbutz in the Negev Desert where Israel’s founding father, David Ben-Gurion, spent his retirement years.
+Israel’s Foreign Ministry announced Saturday that Egypt, the first Arab state to recognize Israel, would also send its foreign minister to the gathering at a kibbutz in the Negev Desert where Israel’s founding father, David Ben-Gurion, spent his retirement years.
 The two-day summit is to begin Sunday, according to the announcement, which gave no details about the agenda.

+An official involved in the planning said the gathering was the first of its kind in terms of the large number of Arab partners to be hosted by Israel.
+He said shared concerns about Iran and the nuclear deal were sure to be part of the discussions with the Americans.
+The goal was to bring together moderate Arab partners to discuss a vision for “how the region moves forward” together with the United States, said the official, who was not authorized to publicly discuss details of the meeting because the agenda was not finalized and spoke on condition of anonymity.

 The Biden administration has welcomed the Abraham Accords, one of the few Trump foreign policy initiatives it has praised, and expressed interest in negotiating additional ones despite frosty reaction from the Palestinians.
-They have watched unhappily as Arab nations recognize Israel while their own status with Israel remains disputed.
+They have watched unhappily as Arab nations recognize Israel while their own conflict with Israel remains unresolved.

 The U.S. has repeatedly said it supports a two-state resolution to the Israeli-Palestinian conflict and, after seeing Israeli Prime Minister Naftali Bennett in Jerusalem, Blinken will meet Palestinian President Mahmoud Abbas in Ramallah, on the West Bank, to reaffirm that position.